Does your branding align with your unique personality? Take my super awesome Brand Style Quiz to find out!

 If your target audience is not similar to you, then your preferences hold less weight.
 If this is the case for you, start to get to know your target market’s taste.
 Find out what appeals to them by checking out their Instagram feed or scoping out their Pinterest boards.
 You could also spend some time analyzing other brands that your target market is interested in, paying special attention to how these brands are styled.

-Your audience’s preference still overrules yours.
+At the end of the day, your audience’s preference still overrules yours.

 So yes, when it comes to your visuals, your personal preferences might not be the end-all-be-all decision maker, but they DO matter.